What is Reverse delay?

 Why is the site named Reverse delay?

-The phrase refers to a type of sound effect, and I learned it from the Taken by Cars song, This is Our City.
-In this anthemic track, it becomes a metaphor for living life defiantly.
+The phrase refers to a type of sound effect, that I learned from the Taken by Cars song, This is Our City.

 Reverse delay, my day goes on reverse delay